- Car Care & Maintenance

 And then there’s the poor transmission with its delicate internal parts.
 It has to work harder to compensate for all that extra weight we’re dragging around.

 Let’s face it, we treat trucks differently than cars, so we need a different maintenance routine for our trucks.
+Even the best pickup truck will start to wear down if you don't take care of it.
 Here are some things you can do to your truck to keep it running longer.

 Protect Your Truck's Brakes